cmcornejocrespo/rhacm-workshop/03.Observability/README.md

 - Find out how much % of `local-cluster`'s memory is utilized.
 - Find what is the size of the etcd database in `local-cluster`.
 - Find the namespace that consumes the most CPU in `local-cluster`.
-- Find what's the node in `local-cluster` that consumes the most % memory.
 - Find what's the `apiserver` (openshift-apiserver namespace) pod CPU utilization and quota.

 ### 3.3 - Creating a custom alert